connexcs/docs/docs/class5/apps.md

 # Apps
 **Class 5 :material-menu-right: Apps**

 The ConnexCS **Apps** feature allows providers to create small, simple, drag and drop applications.
-Some examples are [Pinless Calling Cards](https://docs.connexcs.com/calling-card/), Echo Tests, Conferencing, or a Welcome message with an IVR setup and conditions.
+Some examples are [**Pinless Calling Cards**](https://docs.connexcs.com/calling-card/), Echo Tests, Conferencing, or a Welcome message with an IVR setup and conditions.

 ## Build App
 To create a new App: